 For up-to-date advice on travel and COVID-19, see our homepage.

-This week's 75th anniversary of VE Day is very different to the one that was planned, but you can book for next year to mark the anniversary of when the defeated Nazis finally surrendered, bringing to an end one of the bloodiest conflicts the world has ever known.
+Mark the anniversary of Victory in Europe Day, the moment the Nazis finally surrendered and brought to an end one of the bloodiest conflicts in history.
 There are countless tales of heroism and sacrifice from the period, some of which you will hear during this exclusive tour to Northern Europe.

 To make your trip even more special, you will be joined by three renowned historians in the shape of Sir Antony Beevor and The Telegraph columnist Simon Heffer.
 Sir Antony, author of Arnhem: The Battle for the Bridges, 1944, will deliver a private talk and field your questions during an evening in the Dutch town, whose road bridge was the site of fierce fighting during the Battle of Arnhem.
 Simon will join you for a special dinner in Dunkirk on board the paddle steamer Princess Elizabeth, which played a crucial role in the evacuations.
 He will also give a private talk and Q&A. Your guide, Michael How, will be with you throughout your trip to provide insight into the places you're visiting and give two evening lectures.